Center for Teaching Advancement and Assessment Research116 College Avenue

 - Academic Integrity Policy

-- Include a link to or description of the current Academic Integrity Policy.
-You may want to include an Honor Pledge ("On my honor, I pledge that I have neither given nor received any unauthorized aid on this [exam/test/paper]"), or a plagiarism tutorial such as Plagiarism & Academic Integrity at Rutgers University, the Camden Plagiarism Tutorial, or Don't Plagiarize!
-Document Your Research.
+Statements can be general or specific.
+Instructors may wish to address questions about the definition of plagiarism, acceptable methods of citation (particularly if instructors specify a style manual or have departmental guidelines), rules for cooperation among students on assignments and laboratory work, conduct on exams, or other areas of concern.
+Instructors should include a link to or description of the current Academic Integrity Policy.
+Instructors may want to include an Honor Pledge (“On my honor, I pledge that I have neither given nor received any unauthorized aid on this [exam/test/paper]”), or a plagiarism tutorial such as those found on the Rutgers Academic Integrity page, the Rutgers University Libraries tutorial Don't Plagiarize!
+Document Your Research, or the Camden Library Plagiarism Tutorial.

 - Integrity-checking Services (e.g., Turnitin, Proctortrack)